appold-mayfair/sundial_docs/technical-spec/2-user-event-protocol/1-deposit.rst

                   \end{array}
                   \right\}

-4. Send the user’s deposited funds to the Midgard deposit address, along with the deposit auth token and the above datum.
+4. Send the user’s deposited funds to the Sundial deposit address, along with the deposit auth token and the above datum.

-At the time of the L1 deposit transaction, the deposit’s inclusion time is set to the sum of the transaction’s validity interval upper bound and the Midgard protocol parameter.
-According to Midgard’s ledger rules:
+At the time of the L1 deposit transaction, the deposit’s inclusion time is set to the sum of the transaction’s validity interval upper bound and the Sundial protocol parameter.
+According to Sundial’s ledger rules:

 Deposit inclusion.
    A block header must include deposit events with inclusion times